List of Girls und Panzer characters: Ooarai Girls High School

-The school ship of Ōarai Girls High School is based on the IJN Shokaku-class aircraft carrier.
+The school ship of Ōarai Girls High School is based on the IJN Shōkaku-class aircraft carrier.
 They also use a transport ship that looks quite similar to the Japanese battleship Mikasa.
 All of the protagonists are students from the school and members of its Sensha-dō team while being divided into teams and their own respective tanks.

 Anglerfish Team

 The main protagonists make up the Anglerfish Team (あんこうチーム, Ankō Chīmu) of Ōarai Girls High School's Sensha-dō team, with Miho serving as commander.
 They were assigned the German Panzer IV Ausf.
 D, armed with the short-barreled 75mm KwK 37 L/24 gun that is mostly used for infantry support.
 The tank was later upgraded to a Panzer IV Ausf.
 F2 when they found a long-barreled 75mm KwK 40 L/43 anti-tank cannon which was being used to hang clothes out to dry.
 It was upgraded again to Ausf.
 H, called the "Mk IV Special" in the series, for the Sensha-dō tournament finals match by adding "Schürzen" spaced armour.